“I’ll trade you my Barbie for 2 of your My Little Ponies.”

 “I won’t tell Mom you set the trash can on fire if you let me borrow your car.
 And no takebacks.”

 My sister is 19 months younger than me, so if I accepted this offer I’d be breaking the law.
-And really, she was playing dirty with this negotiation.
+She knew this.
+She was playing dirty with this negotiation.

-I hadn’t set the trash can ablaze on purpose.
-After school one afternoon I was in my parent’s office, talking on the phone, probably to a boy.
-I was probably chattering, excitedly.
-He was probably pretending to listen.
+In my defense, I hadn’t set the trash can ablaze on purpose.
+After school one afternoon I was in my parent’s office, talking on the phone.
 I’m not a person who just sits and talks on the phone.
 I fill the space with a mindless action: doodling, shuffling a deck of cards, typing random sequences on a word document, and then when I got older, smoking cigarettes.
 This time, I was lighting matches.
 I’d strike the match, watch it burn down until the flame almost met with my fingers, and then I’d shake it out until the ember became a black trail of sulfur smoke.
 I guess I didn’t let one of the matches burn out long enough because my one-sided chatter halted when I smelled the rancid odor of burning paper.
 I hastily mumbled “I’ve gotta go!” to my boyfriend, and barely got the phone back on the hook when the smoke detector started screaming.

 My sister came running.
 “Chris!
 What happened?!”